Triumph Group, Inc. (TGI): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 2018 Sale of the Aerostructures business to Spirit AeroSystems.
-Streamlined operations to focus on core businesses.
+A major step in the strategic transformation to divest non-core, low-margin businesses and focus on proprietary systems and components.

 Triumph Group, Inc. (TGI) Ownership Structure